theexperiential/Artio/README.md

 ## Thanks

 Shoutout to [Aristotle Roufanis](https://aristotle.photography) for providing the Greek translation.

+Thank you to Michel Didier / Derivative for performance suggestions.

 Many thanks to DVizion for sharing their wonderful [LED Pixelmapper Template](http://www.dvizion.net/portfolio/ffgl-masterfx/), which largely inspired Artio.